google-marketing-solutions/keyword_platform/README.md

 Client, choose Web Application and add `http://localhost:8080` to the authorized redirect URIs.
 Take note of the Client ID and Client Secret.

+> [!IMPORTANT]
+> Ensure the user going through the OAuth flow has standard access to the Google
+> Ads accounts you want to use from within the web app.

 ## Installation

 Once you have completed the above mentioned steps, proceed by clicking the Open